XX. Grievance Procedures

 A. Applicability of the Grievance Procedures

-These procedures apply to the review of grievances concerning academic matters and grade disputes.
+These procedures apply to the review of grievances concerning academic matters and final course grade disputes.
 Grade appeals must be initiated by the grievant within their next enrolled academic term following the academic term of the course in question, and best efforts should be applied to resolve the appeal within that academic term.

 These procedures shall be the appellate procedures for students at Georgia Tech.
 Students who have pursued a formal grievance procedure or who have pursued informally the resolution of a grievance in their own school, college, or unit and have had that appeal dismissed, may submit the grievance for review under these procedures.